RosettaCommons/documentation/rosetta_basics/resfiles.md

 - ALLAAxc .............. allow all amino acids except cysteine

-- POLAR ................ allow only canonical polar amino acids
+- POLAR ................ allow only canonical polar amino acids (DEHKNQRST)

-- APOLAR ............... allow only canonical non polar amino acids
+- APOLAR ............... allow only canonical non polar amino acids (ACFGILMPVWY)

 - NOTAA \<list of AAs\> .. disallow only the specified amino acids ( use one letter codes, undelimited like ACFYRT )